Reading, Discarding, and Deploying Configuration Changes

 What to do next

-When Security Cloud Control updates an ASA's running configuration with the one staged on Security Cloud Control, or when it changes the configuration on Security Cloud Control with the running configuration stored on the ASA, it attempts to change only the relevant lines of the configuration file if that aspect of the configuration can be managed by the Security Cloud Control GUI.
-If the desired configuration change cannot be made using the Security Cloud Control GUI, Security Cloud Control attempts to overwrite the entire configuration file to make the change.
+When Security Cloud Control updates an ASA's running configuration with the one staged on Security Cloud Control or changes the configuration on Security Cloud Control with the running configuration stored on the ASA, it attempts to change only the relevant lines of the configuration file.
+These selective changes occur only if the configuration aspect can be managed by the Security Cloud Control GUI.
+If the desired configuration change cannot be made using the Security Cloud Control GUI, Security Cloud Control attempts to overwrite the entire configuration file.

 Here are two examples: